CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-DEVCONTAINER.md

-The build result should be located in the folder where you cloned your fork to (e.g. /workspaces/Cataclysm-DDA)
+The build result should be located in the folder where you cloned your fork to (e.g. /Documents/git/Cataclysm-DDA)

+If you want to run cataclysm-tiles locally, open a terminal on your linux machine and install these packages: `apt-get update && export DEBIAN_FRONTEND=noninteractive && apt-get -y install --no-install-recommends libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev libsdl2-mixer-dev libfreetype6-dev build-essential astyle ccache`

-You can then test your build using this command in the terminal:
+You can then test your build on your linux machine by opening a terminal in the `/Documents/git/Cataclysm-DDA` folder and using this command:
 ```bash
 ./cataclysm-tiles
 ```